-Wojciech Kossak was a painter who was a key representative of Realist history and military painting.
-He was born in 1856 in Paris, and died in 1942 in Kraków.
+Wojciech Kossak was a painter who was a key representative of realist historical and military painting.
+He was born in 1856 in Paris and died in 1942 in Kraków.

 Painter, key representative of Realist history and military painting.

-In 1895, he left for Berlin, in order to paint the panorama Napoleon Forces Crossing Berezina, together with Julian Fałat (in collaboration with Antoni Piotrowski, Kazimierz Pułaski, Jan Stanisławski, and Michał Wywiórski); the painting, exhibited in Berlin (1896), Warsaw (1898), Kraków, Kiev (1900), and Moscow (1901), was extremely successful and popular among the public and critics alike (a fragment of Berezina is stored at the National Museum in Poznań).
+In 1895, he left for Berlin, in order to paint the panorama Napoleon’s Forces Crossing the Berezina, together with Julian Fałat (in collaboration with Antoni Piotrowski, Kazimierz Pułaski, Jan Stanisławski, and Michał Wywiórski); the painting, exhibited in Berlin (1896), Warsaw (1898), Kraków, Kyiv (1900), and Moscow (1901), was extremely successful and popular among the public and critics alike (a fragment of Berezina is stored at the National Museum in Poznań).

 Kossak was a very active participant in the exhibition movement in Poland and abroad.
 He received numerous awards and honourable mentions, including the Polish Academy of Learning prize, awarded by Probus Barczewski’s foundation (1914), the Knight’s Cross of the Imperial Austrian Franz Joseph Order (1898), the gold medal at the International Art Exhibition in Berlin (1899), the French Legion of Honour (1901), the gold medal at the International Exhibition in Munich (1906), and the Art Award of the Capital City of Warsaw (1933, 1937).
 In 1923, he was awarded the Commander’s Cross of the Order of Polonia Restituta.

 Kossak’s art was characterised by his admiration for horses, inherited from his father.
 As a soldier, he was profoundly acquainted with the realities of war.
 He was also thoroughly educated at European academies, thus demonstrating excellent painting skills.
-All of this allowed him not only to be comfortable with the Realist painting convention, but also to create masterful and spectacular battlefield depictions.
+All of this allowed him not only to be comfortable with the realist painting conventions but also to create masterful and spectacular battlefield depictions.

 Kossak co-authored four panoramas: Racławice, Berezina, The Battle of the Pyramids, and Somosierra, which was abandoned in the sketch phase.
-As a patriot, searching for heroic achievements and glorious moments in the history of his nation, he was fully predispositioned to create monumental history paintings with dynamic, multi-layered action, embedded in a naturalistically reproduced landscape, and scrupulously representing bygone times, attire details, weapons, and military crafts.
+As a patriot, searching for heroic achievements and glorious moments in the history of his nation, he was fully predisposed to creating monumental historical paintings with dynamic, multi-layered action, embedded in a naturalistically reproduced landscape, and scrupulously representing bygone times, attire details, weapons, and military crafts.

 The thematic repertoire of his oeuvre was complemented by numerous self-portraits, idealised pictures of aristocratic and gentry women (Portrait of Zofia Hoesick, 1909), representational portraits of state dignitaries (Marshal Józef Piłsudski on Horseback, 1928), and of members of the financial elite and the intelligentsia.